pretix/pretix-docs/docs/guides/pretixscan/android.md

 !!!
 Note
     The kiosk mode security profile disables order search.
     If you want the possibility to use the order search on this device, select the security profile `pretixSCAN` instead.
-    If you folllow the rest of the instructions in this section, then order search will still be locked behind a PIN.
+    If you follow the rest of the instructions in this section, then order search will still be locked behind a PIN.

 In order to enable kiosk mode on your device, lock the settings behind a PIN as described under [Locking the settings](#locking-the-settings).
 While you are in the "PIN protection" submenu, check the box next to "Kiosk mode".